-- (a) the engine shall be unloaded and operated at idle speed; - (b) the engine shall be operated at full load setting of the injection pump at minimum mapping speed; - (c) the engine speed shall be increased at an average rate of $8 \pm 1 \text{ min}^{-1}$ /s from minimum to maximum mapping speed.
+The engine shall be unloaded and operated at idle speed.

+The engine shall be operated at full load setting of the injection pump at minimum mapping speed.

+The engine speed shall be increased at an average rate of $8 \pm 1 \text{ min}^{-1}$ /s from minimum to maximum mapping speed.
 Engine speed and torque points shall be recorded at a sample rate of a least one point per second.